Shortcuts and Suggestions

 Provide output parameters for information that people can use in a multistep shortcut.
 For example, an order coffee action might provide output that includes the estimated delivery time and the cost of the order.
 With this information, people could create a multistep shortcut that messages a friend about the delivery time and logs the transaction in their favorite budgeting app.

 Consider defining an input parameter.
 When you define an input parameter for an action, the action can automatically receive output from a preceding action in a multistep shortcut.
-For example, if you support an action that applies a filter to an image, you might designate the image parameter as the input parameter so that it automatically accepts images from other actions.
-You configure an input parameter in your intent definition file (shown in "Define User-Configurable Shortcuts" in Adding User Interactivity with Siri Shortcuts and the Shortcuts App).
+For example, if your action applies a filter to the image it receives in an image parameter, you might designate image as the input parameter so that it automatically accepts images from other actions.
+You configure an input parameter in your intent definition file (shown in “Define User-Configurable Shortcuts” in Adding User Interactivity with Siri Shortcuts and the Shortcuts App).

 Help people distinguish among different variations of the same action.
 For example, an app that offers a send message action might use a contact photo to help people visually distinguish the various messages they send.
 To do this, choose the parameter that’s most identifiable to people and designate it as the key parameter (shown in “Define User-Configurable Shortcuts” in Adding User Interactivity with Siri Shortcuts and the Shortcuts App).
 Be sure to provide an image for the key parameter every time you donate the action (for developer guidance, see INImage).